 This mystery is a hardcover edition that was published by Headline Publishing on March 1, 2008 and has 310 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Still Life, A Fatal Grace, A Rule Against Murder, The Brutal Telling, Bury Your Dead, The Hangman, A Trick of the Light, The Beautiful Mystery, How the Light Gets In, The Long Way Home, The Nature of the Beast, A Great Reckoning
+Other books by this author which I have reviewed include Still Life, A Fatal Grace, A Rule Against Murder, The Brutal Telling, Bury Your Dead, The Hangman, A Trick of the Light, The Beautiful Mystery, How the Light Gets In, The Long Way Home, The Nature of the Beast, A Great Reckoning

 Third in the Chief Inspector Armand Gamache mystery series revolving around the inspector and a small village outside Montreal during Easter.

 The Cruelest Month won the Agatha Award for Best Novel in 2008, and in 2009, was nominated for the Barry Award for Best Novel, the Macavity Award for Best Mystery Novel, and the Arthur Ellis Award.

 The village of Three Pines is as much a character in this series as the people.
 Whenever Penny describes this forgotten village in her opening paragraphs, I always think Brigadoon with the swirling years of time and the protection of the Canadian mountains as they conceal this tiny place.
 There’s the old Hadley place, too.
 Another character abandoned in this series.
 A place where evil constantly finds its way in.
 Just goes to show…even the sweetest places can harbor the most devious minds.